Rostifar/cs1230-final-project/README.md

 ## System Requirements
 The following specifications are recommended:
-* Operating System: Linux or Windows 10
+* Operating System: Linux or Windows 10.
+Mac OS *should* run fine but hasn't been tested.
 * CPU: Most x86_64 Quad Core CPUs should work fine; Apple Silicon CPUs haven't been tested.
 * GPU: Dedicated GPU with at least 4GB of VRAM (e.g. AMD RX 580 or NVIDIA 1080).